-- 11.1.1.2 The ACD has the right to reject, on reasonable grounds relating to the circumstances of the applicant, any application for shares in whole or part, and in this event the ACD will return any money sent, or the balance of such monies, at the risk of the applicant.
-In addition the ACD may reject any application previously accepted in circumstances where the applicant has paid by cheque and that cheque subsequently fails to be cleared. - 11.1.1.3 Any subscription monies remaining after a whole number of shares has been issued will not be returned to the applicant.
-Instead, smaller denomination shares will be issued in such circumstances. - 11.1.1.4No interest payment will be made on client money held by the ACD, prior to investment in the Company.
-Client money will be held in a designated client money account with NatWest Group plc. - 11.1.2 Shareholders have a right to cancel their transactions within 14 calendar days of receipt of their contract note.
-If a shareholder cancels their contract, they will receive a refund of the amount that they invested including the initial charge either in full or less a deduction to reflect any fall in share price since the date of investment.
+The ACD has the right to reject, on reasonable grounds relating to the circumstances of the applicant, any application for shares in whole or part, and in this event the ACD will return any money sent, or the balance of such monies, at the risk of the applicant.
+In addition the ACD may reject any application previously accepted in circumstances where the applicant has paid by cheque and that cheque subsequently fails to be cleared.

+Any subscription monies remaining after a whole number of shares has been issued will not be returned to the applicant.

+Instead, smaller denomination shares will be issued in such circumstances.

+No interest payment will be made on client money held by the ACD, prior to investment in the Company.
+Client money will be held in a designated client money account with the NatWest Group plc.

+Shareholders have a right to cancel their transactions within 14 calendar days of receipt of their contract note.

+If a Shareholder cancels their contract, they will receive a refund of the amount that they invested including the initial charge either in full or less a deduction to reflect any fall in share price since the date of investment.
 This may result in a loss on the part of shareholders.

 If shareholders wish to exercise their right to cancel, they should write to the Transfer Agency team at 177 Bothwell Street, Glasgow, G2 7ER.

 Shareholders will not be able to exercise their cancellation rights after 14 calendar days of receipt of their contract note.

 Shareholders should note that in certain circumstances, there may be a delay in returning their investment.

-11.1.3 Documentation
+5.1.2 Documentation

-- 11.1.3.1 A contract note giving details of the shares purchased and the price used will be issued to the shareholder (the first named, in the case of joint shareholders) by the end of the next business day following the Valuation Point by reference to which the purchase price is determined, together with, where appropriate, a notice of the applicant's right to cancel. - 11.1.3.2 Share certificates will not be issued in respect of shares.
+A contract note giving details of the shares purchased and the price used will be issued to the shareholder (the first named, in the case of joint shareholders) by the end of the next business day following the Valuation Point by reference to which the purchase price is determined, together with, where appropriate, a notice of the applicant's right to cancel.

+Share certificates will not be issued in respect of shares.

 Ownership of shares will be evidenced by an entry on the Company's Register of Shareholders.
 Tax vouchers in respect of half yearly distributions of income will show the number of shares held by the recipient in respect of which the distribution is made.

 Individual statements of a shareholder's (or, when shares are jointly held, the first named holder's) shares will also be issued at any time on request by the registered holder.

-11.1.4 Minimum subscriptions and holdings
+5.1.3 Minimum Subscriptions and Holdings

-- 11.1.4.1 The minimum initial and subsequent subscription levels, and minimum holdings, are set out in Appendix 1.
-The ACD may at its discretion accept subscriptions lower than the minimum amount. - 11.1.4.2 If a holding is below the minimum holding the ACD has discretion to require redemption of the entire holding.
+The minimum initial and subsequent subscription levels, and minimum holdings, are set out in Appendix 1.

+The ACD may at its discretion accept subscriptions lower than the minimum amount.

+If a holding is below the minimum holding the ACD has discretion to require redemption of the entire holding.

-11.1.4.3 In Specie Issue
+5.1.4 In Specie Issue

 If a shareholder requests, the ACD may at its discretion and subject to the approval of the Investment Manager and the Depositary, arrange for the Company to accept securities in settlement of a purchase of shares in the Company as provided for in the Regulations.
-In particular, the ACD and Depositary will only do so where satisfied that the acceptance of the assets concerned would not likely to result in any material prejudice to the interests of the Shareholders
+In particular, the ACD and Depositary will only do so where satisfied that the acceptance of the assets concerned would not likely to result in any material prejudice to the interests of the shareholders.

-11.2 Selling Shares
+Selling Shares

-11.2.1 Procedure
+5.1.5 Procedure